Summary: It should be just an ordinary day, but with a full moon, it’s anything but normal.

 - The Fastest Gun (by Susan G)

-- Luck of the Day (by Susan G)
+- Sins of the Father (by Susan G)